PMBio/MetH5Format/versipy_templates/README.md

 ### Creating a MetH5 file from nanopolish methylation calls

-Assuming you have nanopolish methylation calls with filenames `*.tsv`, you can create a MetH5 file with the following command:
+You can create a MetH5 file with the following command, where `INPUT_PATH` refers to either a nanopolish tsv output file (may or may not be gzipped) or it can be a directory which contains only said files.

 ```
-meth5 create_h5 --input_dir INPUT_DIR/ --output_file OUTPUT_FILE.m5
+meth5 create_m5 --input_paths INPUT_PATH1 [INPUT_PATH2 ...] --output_file OUTPUT_FILE.m5
 ```

 In order to annotate reads with read grouping (for example as samples or haplotypes) you can do so by running: